Life asks a lot of you. Support shouldn't.

 Can I use these in group settings or residential programs?

 Yes.
 The library includes content specifically suited for group facilitation and residential environments.
-The Recovery Centre / Enterprise tier is designed for exactly this context.
+The enterprise tier is designed for exactly this context.

 What is WOO's liability position?